I Assumed Users Would Search for Movie Titles. I Was Wrong.

 Semantic understanding

-OpenAI embeddings to match "vibe" and plot.
+OpenAI embeddings to match vibe and plot.
 A query like "movie about a heist gone wrong" finds the right films even without title keywords.

 Intent detection